denten-books/plain-text/2-device.md

 philosophic tradition.
 What does it mean to read and to understand something?
 Is it enough to repeat the words of another, as for example Phaedrus does in response to Socrates?
 Could a student be said to possess reason if he was merely parroting thoughts and not really thinking on his own?
 Would we say the same thing of an animal or a machine?
-The question as posed also by Descartes who wrote that it would not be sufficient for the "reasoned soul" to be "lodged in the human body like a pilot of a ship, except perhaps to move its members," but that intelligence must be "more closely joined and united with the body to produce true feelings and appetites" [@descartes_discourse_1996]?
-Recall also the experiments with combinatorial poetics of the 17th century German Jesuit scholar Athanasius Kircher, the inventor of *Arca Musurgicae*, a music composition device, by which a composer not versed in music would combine predetermined musical phrases written on wooden planks to compose a score.
+The question was posed also by Descartes who wrote that it would not be sufficient for the "reasoned soul" to be "lodged in the human body like a pilot of a ship, except perhaps to move its members," but that intelligence must be "more closely joined and united with the body to produce true feelings and appetites."
+Magpies and parrots can appear to speak, Descartes writes, but can they show us that they understand [@descartes_discourse_1996]?
+And what would that "showing" entail?

 ![Kircher's *Arca Musurgicae*, the musical composition box, 1650 [@kircher_musurgia_1999, 184].](images/music-box.jpg)

+Recall also the experiments with combinatorial poetics of the 17th century German Jesuit scholar Athanasius Kircher, the inventor of *Arca Musurgicae*, a music composition device, by which a composer not versed in music would combine predetermined musical phrases written on wooden planks to compose a score.
 In correspondence with Kircher, the German Baroque poet Quirinus Kuhlman argued that using such an instrument to compose music or poetry would amount to "*sed versûs, non poëma* [mere versification, not poetry]."
 Would we call a naive child using such a contraption a composer or a poet, he asked?
-And
-answered:
+And answered:

 > Sed lusus est ingeniosus, Ingeniose Kirchere, non methodus, prima fronte
 > aliquid promittens, in recessu nihil solvens.
 Sine cista enim puer nihil